willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 1. **Fully customized creation** (or 'create your own') – this is an open-ended format of entering in arbitrary content for messages, allowing your team to make messages that include your company name or other specifics that are unique to your company, group, or team.
 For example, an author can select ‘create your own’ and type all of the words of the message themselves.

 > [!NOTE]
-> The ability to create fully customized messages is enabled if your organization has at least one Microsoft license as described in the [Premium features](#premium-features) section.
+> The ability to create fully customized messages is enabled if your organization has at least one Microsoft license as described in the [Advanced features](#advanced-features) section.

 2. **Premade messages** (or ‘templatized’ messages) – this is a method of selecting and customizing content that is partially created by Microsoft for general purpose use.
 For example, Microsoft might provide various generic messages that your team can pick and add your logo and URL to drive awareness of a software update.